Solve Hard Problems

 Find a way to make the rocket reusable.

-How do you build cars that the masses can afford?
+How do you build cars which the masses can afford?

-Find a way to build them faster — The assembly line.
+Find a way to build them efficiently: The assembly line.

 The list can go on and on.
-These are the most fun problems, but we let ourselves get into the weeds of what we are working on and forget how value is created.
-Instead of embracing the design constraints our customers are giving us, we start to rail against them in the name of scalability.
+These are the most fun problems, but we let our our engineering biases get in the way of creating value.
+Instead of embracing the design constraints our customers are giving us, we push back against them in the name of scalability.

 Space X had to do “consulting” work for the government in order to fund development of their scalable solution to affordable space flight.
-Henry Ford had to find a way to recruit, hire, train, and reward that human machine assembly line.
+Henry Ford had to convince industry titans that he wasn't crazy to think it was possible to build 100 cars in a day.

 Look at the problems around you holistically.
-Your customers are bringing them to you.
-You don’t even have to look.
 Embrace the design constraints you’re given.
-Without impossible design constraints, a problem is trivial and not valuable to anyone.
+Without constraints, a problem is trivial and not valuable to anyone.

 Listen to your customers.
 They’re telling you how to create value.
 Combine their constraints with the constraints of your business, then constrain the problem even further to find a way to get a multiple return on your engineering time.